Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Introduction

-We also present new formulations that use a binary representation of the feature vector as proposed in \cite{veliborsPaper}.
-While these variables are more difficult to incorporate into a constrained optimization formulation, they do have some advantages when it comes to the branching behavior in the MIO solver, leading to a faster time to solve in some instances.
+We also present new formulations that use a binary feature vector representation, as proposed in \cite{veliborsPaper}.
+Despite the aforementioned difficulties with constrained optimization formulations, these formulations do appear to have some advantages regarding the branching behavior in the MIO solver, leading to a faster time to solve in some instances.
 We propose different constraints that can be added to tighten the formulation from \cite{veliborsPaper}.
 The \textit{expset} formulation is based on exploiting the greater than or equal to representation of the feature vector from \cite{veliborsPaper}, leading to larger groups of leaf variables being turned off when a split is made.
 The \textit{elbow} formulation removes specific fractional solutions that arise when there are nested branches on the same feature in a tree.
 We characterize the conditions in which each of these constraints removes fractional solutions, which generally occurs in scenarios where there are multiple splits on the same feature.
 Extending this, we show that the \textit{expset} formulation leads to an ideal formulation when all the splits are on the same feature, which occurs for tree ensembles when the feature vector is one-dimensional.
-This property doesn't hold for the formulation in \cite{veliborsPaper}.
-In conjunction with the \textit{union of polyhedra} formulation being ideal for a single tree with multiple features, this result provides insights for the practitioner on when different formulations might be tighter.
-While not directly comparable due to the use of different variables, when there are many trees in the ensemble but relatively few variables, the \textit{expset} formulation is likely to be tighter.
-When there are few trees but many variables, the \textit{union of polyhedra} formulation is likely to be tighter.
+This property doesn't hold for the formulations in \cite{veliborsPaper,chen2021assortment,kim2022reciprocity}, and can be contrasted with the results in \cite{chen2021assortment, kim2022reciprocity}, which present ideal formulations for a single decision tree (but with many dimensions) for a binary encoded feature vector.
+These results provide insights for the practitioner on when different formulations might be tighter.
+When there are many trees in the ensemble but relatively few variables, the \textit{expset} formulation is likely to be tighter.
+When there are few trees but many variables, the \textit{union of polyhedra} or formulation from \cite{kim2022reciprocity} is likely to be tighter.